johnbintz/what-did-they-say/readme.txt

 On the WDTS *Introduction* page, check **Enable automatic transcript embedding**.
 Some themes do not play nicely with this embedding by default, so you may be asked to enable **Inject transcripts at level 100 instead of level 15** on the *Misc.
 Options* page.

+= How do I import my legacy transcripts? =

+If you were using a theme, such as ComicPress, that supports storing transcripts in the "transcript" post metadata field, you can now import all of those transcripts into What Did They Say?!? and gain improved control over your transcripts.
+Under the Tools menu is an option called "Import Transcripts."
+You can import your legacy transcripts from there.
+Be sure to back up your database first!

 = How do I add transcript excerpts to search results? =